luluzhou1/alinush.github.io/please-solve.md

 However, its efficiency is not great.
 In particular, when parameterized to instantiate a depth-256 prefix tree, it is likely very inefficient.
 (Some performance numbers were initialy explored in an earlier version of Edrax[^CPZ18].)
+There are other constructions from pairings, but they are bounded-depth: for a tree of depth $\ell$ a trusted setup of size $2^\ell$ needs to be performed[^TCZplus20]$^,$[^SCPplus22].

+Applications:
+ 1. Homomorphic and maintainable authenticated dictionaries for authenticating blockchain validation state
+ 2. Trivially-shardable authenticated nullifier sets for anonymous cryptocurrencies
-**Open problem 1:** Devise a homomorphic Merkle tree construction that can support a large number of updates per second in one core (e.g., tens of thousands).

-**Open problem 2:** Solve open problem 1 such that the Merkle tree can have up to $2^{256}$ leaves.
+**Open problem 1:** Devise an arbitrary-depth homomorphic Merkle tree construction that can support a large number of updates per second in one core (e.g., tens of thousands). e.g., the Merkle tree should be able to have up to $2^{256}$ leaves.

 ## Compress AMT proofs to KZG proofs